Vienna: Live Weather Reports

 Weather Overview for Vienna

-Vienna is uncovered to both a warm, dry climate and also a raw Alpine climate so the temperature and weather conditions tend toward extremes.
-Higher than the average temperatures or even large drops in temperature can take place at any time of year.
+Vienna is subject to both a warm, dry climate and also a raw Alpine climate so the temperature and weather conditions tend toward extremes.
+Higher than average temperatures or even large drops in temperature can take place at any time of year.
 The city is set on the banks of the mighty Danube River, which continues its trajectory through the heart of two other European capitals, Bratislava and Budapest.

 Stephan cathedral in Vienna, Austria.

-Both spring and autumn months are fresh and mild.
-The springtime climate for the duration of April sees average temperatures around 14°C by day, even reaching 16°C or 17°C during the sunniest of weather.
-Others find autumn an attractive and somewhat romantic season to spend time in Vienna, although the skies can be rather overcast on some days.
-When the sun sets, the autumnal period quickly cools down, mainly when it’s breezy.
+Autumn months, October and November, are fresh and mild.
+Many people find autumn an attractive and somewhat romantic season to spend time in Vienna, although the skies can be rather overcast on some days.
+When the sun sets on autumn days, the city quickly cools down, especially when it’s breezy.

-In Winter; From November to February, the temperatures drop but are still mild in comparison to many other cities in Europe.
-Daily highs can reach 7ºC, while lows only occasionally drop to freezing point or below.
-Vienna's climate is not entirely predictable - winter temperatures have fallen to -15°C. On the other hand sometimes February can at times be freezing, and sometimes will see residents outside in shorts.
-Snowfall mainly occurs in December through to March whilst Vienna experiences the peak of winter.
+Vienna's climate is not entirely predictable.
+Winter temperatures have previously fallen to as low as -15°C. On the other hand, sometimes February can be bone-chillingly cold, and sometimes you can spot residents walking around outside in shorts.
+Snowfall mainly occurs in December through to March, which is when Vienna experiences the peak of winter.

 Vienna Christmas Market.